 The Dynamic Semantic Publishing (DSP) architecture developed for the BBC’s 2010 World Cup website curates and publishes HTML and RDF aggregations based on embedded Linked Data identifiers, ontologies and associated inference.

-RDF semantics improves content re-use, re-purposing, search engine rankings, journalist determined levels of automation (“edited by exception”) and support for semantic advertisement placement for audiences outside of the UK.
-The DSP approach facilitates multi-dimensional entry points and a richer navigation, greatly improved user experience and levels of engagement.
+RDF semantics improves content re-use, search engine rankings, journalist determined levels of automation (“edited by exception”) and support for semantic advertisement placement for audiences outside of the UK.
+The DSP approach also facilitates multi-dimensional entry points and a richer navigation, greatly improving user experience and engagement.

 All of this is delivered by Ontotext’s leading semantic graph database GraphDB.